ulrich-hansen/desktop-theme-kit/readme.markdown

 And you may VERY easily create your own themes!
 Just take a look into the chapter about [installation](#installation) a little bit further.

-## How it works

-Basically desktop-theme-kit is just pointing all necessary configuration files to the pictures you want to use, using Debian alternatives whenever possible.

-It also uses its own GUI elements (at the moment for kdm, slim, grub theme and plymouth).

 ## Our users

 desktop-theme-kit is supposed to unify the look of your desktop.
 It does that for **ALL** users of your system.